 Now I’m not suggesting that we reinvent the wheel or anything.
 By going completely apeshit and swinging in the other direction by throwing out or T.V.’s, and become urban homesteading fascists.
 Instead why not search for local green spaces to explore.
 Then some Sunday, instead of tuning into Netflix and stuffing yourself full of things you’ll probably feel bad about later (and possibly while you’re doing it) you could reconnect with yourself.
 By appreciate the natural world that has been going largely unnoticed as of late.

 So again, I’m not saying tech, takeout or television are bad things.
 They have there place and I know I for one am grateful for them.
 But they aren’t the pinnacle of our cultural achievements.
 They’re just things that make life a little easier.
-If we make some small changes in our lifestyles, like getting out and exploring some local hikes, we’ll probably come to appreciate them a little more.
+If we make some small changes in our lifestyles, like getting out and exploring some local hikes, we’ll probably come to appreciate them and nature a little more.
 And this will lead to having a greater sense of fulfillment.
 Being a part of the world we are living in instead of cutting off from it.
-Peace : ) and thanks for reading!
+Here’s a link to some nature preserves that are helping people get outdoors more, Green Mountain Club, Appalachian Mountain Club and the Mass Audubon Society.
+Happy trails, Peace : ) and thanks for reading!

 Image credits: Adam Sergott, a photo I took atop Mt.
 Mooseilauke NC.